Overview

 Verify the

-and Elevation Differences for accuracy.Review the
+Levelsand Elevation Differences for accuracy.Review the

-for pressure loss areas.Use
+Index Node Pathfor pressure loss areas.Use

-to find regions with unexpectedPressure Drops
+Heat Mapsto find regions with unexpectedPressure Drops.Analyze the

 Static Pressure

-due to elevation differences alone, irrespective of water flow.
+Static Pressure is the pressure at a Fixture due to elevation differences alone, irrespective of water flow.

 Factors Influencing Static Pressure: